William John Tregillus: Farmers' spokesperson

 Tregillus was elected UFA president in 1912 and held this office for the rest of his life.

 He was an effective and well-liked leader, and helped persuade more farmers to join the organization.

 Tregillus claimed the siege of Ottawa had "awakened the people of this great Dominion ... to their possibilities and their duty".

-He used the siege to promote the myth of a shared and noble past among farmers, and spoke and wrote articles in which he told farmers they were the sole source of wealth, and their ancient, honorable and healthful occupation resulted in integrity and character.
-He said of farmers that "we estimate ourselves too low, and others take us at our valuation."
+He used the siege to promote the idea of a shared and noble past among farmers, and spoke publicly and wrote articles in which he told farmers they were the sole source of wealth, and their ancient, honorable and healthful occupation resulted in integrity and character.
+He said farmers "estimate ourselves too low, and others take us at our valuation."

-Tregillus was in favor of bringing women into the farmers' movement, thinking that their innate purity and maternal instinct would improve the ethics of the society, promote mutual aid and benefit the UFA "socially".
+Tregillus was in favor of bringing women into the farmers' movement, saying that he expected that their innate purity and maternal instinct would improve the ethics of the society, promote mutual aid and benefit the UFA "socially".

-Many farmers were believers in direct legislation, where laws would be created through a process of initiative, referendum and recall.
-Soon after the UFA's 1910 convention a direct legislation league was formed in Alberta, and Tregillus was made president.
+Many farmers were believers in direct legislation, where law-makers would be held accountable through voters having the power of initiative, referendum and recall.
+Soon after the UFA's 1910 convention a direct legislation league was formed in Alberta, and Tregillus was its president.

 Tregillus wrote in the Grain Growers' Guide on 13 July 1910, "I have no further sympathy with 'party politics' and will in future only support those candidates who will pledge themselves to the following: Direct Legislation, the Initiative, Referendum and the right of Recall."

-The Alberta legislature finally passed a direct-legislation act in 1913.
+The Alberta legislature passed a direct legislation act in 1913.

 The Alberta Federation of Labour (AFL) was founded in 1912, and Tregillus was elected a vice-president.
-However, the UFA soon showed that it was not willing to form an alliance with the AFL since this would be unacceptable to many of their members.
+However, the UFA was not willing to form an alliance with the AFL since many of its members did not support a farmer-labour alliance.

-Tregillus came to support the idea of forming a political party to represent the farmers, but no progress had been made at the time of his death.
+Tregillus came to support the idea of farmers forming a political party and directly participating in elections, but no progress was made by the time of his death.